aruba/pyclearpass/README.md

 b. enabled, Operating Mode = Rest API,
 c.
 Operator Profile = Pick one with apporpiate permission level or make a new one,
 d.
 Grant Type = client credentials
 e.
-Acess Token Lifetime: 8 Hours
+Access Token Lifetime: 8 Hours
 3. Optional but preferred, a valid SSL cerfificate

 If you need information, refer to the ClearPass configuration documentation for the API account -